Anthony Joshua removes doubt with Kubrat Pulev win, but is he ready for Tyson Fury?

 Sunday, 13 December 2020 ()

-Unified heavyweight world titlist Joshua did his part on Saturday to set up a possible megafight against Fury in 2021.
+Unified heavyweight world titlist Anthony Joshua did his part on Saturday to set up a possible megafight against Tyson Fury in 2021.

 |